Temporary Power Adjusting Withholding Attack: Analysis of T-PAW Quantities

 \section{Analysis of T-PAW Quantities}

-Here, we provide the relevant quantities related to the T-PAW attack.
 Let us denote the adversarial revenue ratio as $\rho^{p_1,p_2,T}_{A}$ (or simply $\rho_A$ as we drop the superscripts notation for convenience).
 Let $B_A$ denote the reward the adversary gets in an attack cycle whereas $B_C$ denote the total reward in an attack cycle from the canonical blocks.
 Since each attack cycle is independent, due to the law of large numbers, we have,

 where

 with $r_1=a_1'$,

 Similarly, it can be shown that the revenue ratio of the rest of the pool members is